 Read more: 50+ Age Appropriate Chores for Kids

 I love reading quotes and daily affirmations to help inspire and motivate me.
 I love these Affirmation Quote Cards which are a great mood booster!
 We can learn a lot from words of wisdom and they can kick start us into gear.
 Here is one of my favourites:

 Our greatest weakness lies in giving up.
 The most certain way to succeed is always to try just one more time. – Thomas Edison

 Make a to-do list

 There is something so satisfying about crossing out a task on your to-do list.
 Write daily to-do lists and work through it.
 You’ll be surprised by how motivated you become simply by wanting to cross off tasks!

-My weekly planner pad pictured above, is available here.
+My to-do list pad pictured above, is available here.